Atari Jaguar Games Console

 - Alien vs Predator was the best-selling title with 85,000 sales

-- In addition, 13 official games were made for the Jaguar CD
+- 13 official games were released for the Jaguar CD

 - AirCars